Cheap Internet for Seniors

 15 Hidden Internet Rates and Fees to Look Out For

-The budget-friendly senior internet plan you just signed up for can turn costly after surprise fees, taxes, rental costs, and other charges have been tacked on.
-According to the 2020 Cost of Connectivity study by the Open Technology Institute of New America, internet customers face overly complicated pricing structures, poorly itemized fees, and a lack of transparency.2
+The budget-friendly senior internet plan you just signed up for can turn costly after surprise fees, taxes, rental costs, and other charges are tacked on.
+According to the 2020 Cost of Connectivity study by New America’s Open Technology Institute, internet customers face overly complicated pricing structures, poorly itemized fees, and a lack of transparency.3

-Some of these fees, such as for the federal Universal Service Fund (USF) and Regulatory Cost Recovery, aren’t government-mandated.
-This means that internet companies can decide how much to charge their users.
+Some fees, such as for the federal Universal Service Fund (USF) and Regulatory Cost Recovery Charge, aren’t government-mandated.
+It means that internet companies can decide how much to charge their users.

-Don’t let these unexpected fees break the bank.
-Before choosing the best internet provider for your budget, ask for detailed information on your total monthly internet costs.
+In any case, don’t let these unexpected fees break the bank.
+Before choosing the best internet provider for your budget, ask for detailed information on your monthly internet costs.
 Knowing the charges beforehand will help you avoid an inflated internet bill.

 Ask your potential providers how these costs factor into your bill: